 Drivers who have already missed the 48-hour deadline but not the “respond to or appear by” deadline should enter a plea right away and send it in or hire an attorney who will do so.
 A qualified attorney can also appear in court on a driver’s behalf (in most cases) to help get the charges reduced or dismissed.

 Who Should I Call to Help Me with My NY Speeding Ticket?

 If you or a loved one has been ticketed for speeding in New York, it is advisable that you consult an attorney to help you avoid the fines, points, and insurance increases associated with a conviction.
-The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys who are experienced in fighting tickets for speeding and other traffic violations.
-Call 888-883-5529 or email the Rosenblum Law Firm today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled New York traffic ticket attorneys who are experienced in fighting tickets for speeding and other traffic violations.
+Call 888-883-5529 or email the Rosenblum Law today for a free consultation about your case.